Aeliys/holechek-lab-website/_members/adair.md

 ---
-name: Adair
+name: Adiar Conlin
-image: images/team/some-image.jpg
+image: images/photo.jpg
 role: user-graduate
-description: Senior Programmer
+description: ATA
-aliases:
 links:
-  home-page:
+  ORCID:
   email:
-  ORCID:
 ---

-A bio for Tim, written in Markdown.
+A bio, written in Markdown.
-A descriptions of his academic studies, his recent accomplishments, his goals for the future, his likes/dislikes, etc.
+A descriptions of academic studies, recent accomplishments, goals for the future, likes/dislikes, etc.
 One or two paragraphs is probably best.